 It’s not just sales that are important to Activision.
 Building relationships with customers is also a priority.
 Alongside Modern Warfare 3, the company launched an online platform, Call of Duty Elite, with free and paid subscription-based content and features.
 Call of Duty Elite enhances the Call of Duty franchise’s multiplayer experience and delivers a new level of engagement that brings customers together.

-Activision also views its customer service operations as a chance to get closer to the gaming community.
+Activision also views their customer service operations as a chance to get closer to the gaming community.
 “We love talking to gamers, engaging with gamers, and solving their problems,” says Tim Rondeau, Senior Director of Customer Care.
-“We’re using Salesforce so we can interact with our customers in ways that work for them—in addition to taking phone calls, it’s important to expand our communication with our gamers on the web or through Facebook and Twitter.”
+“We’re using Salesforce so we can interact with our customers in ways that work for them — in addition to taking phone calls, it’s important to expand our communication with our gamers on the Web or through Facebook and Twitter.”

-In the first year after implementing Service Cloud, Activision enjoyed a dramatically changed channel mix.
-Previously, half of customers experiencing issues used online self service, and the other half spoke with Activision reps over the phone.
+In the first year after implementing Service Cloud, Activision reports a dramatically changed channel mix.
+Previously, half of customers experiencing issues used online self-service, and the other half spoke with Activision reps over the phone.
 Today, over 80% of customer care is delivered via online self-service.
 And for the customers who need to speak with an agent, 40% are engaging in social channels, 40% in web chat and 20% over the phone.

 “It’s an incredible change,” says Rondeau.
 “We’re reducing costs and increasing satisfaction at the same time.”

 If an agent can’t answer a question right away, that question is automatically exposed to all of the customer support experts via Chatter.
 Rondeau explains, “We believe that if problems are ‘swarmed’ then we can resolve them quickly, and ultimately when games are patched or updated, the changes are based on real problems reported by the community.”